davidsbatista/davidsbatista.net/_posts/2018-05-09-Named_Entity_Evaluation.md

 * __Missing (MIS)__   : a golden annotation is not captured by a system;
 * __Spurius (SPU)__   : system produces a response which doesn't exit in the golden annotation;

-these metrics already go a beyond the simple strict classification which only considers totally correct entities, and consider partial matching for instance, and are close to cover the scenarios defined above, we just need to find a way to consider the differences - between NER output and golden annotations - based on two axes, the surface string and the entity type.
+these metrics already go a beyond the simple strict classification and consider partial matching for instance.
+They are also close to cover the scenarios defined in the beginning of this post, we just need to find a way to consider the differences - between NER output and golden annotations - based on two axes, the surface string and the entity type.

 An implementation of the MUC evaluation metrics can be found here: